melezhik/swat/README.md

 - Project based settings are applied if exist.
 - Custom settings are applied if exist.
 - Route based settings are applied if exist.
-- And finally environment settings aer applied if exist.
+- And finally environment settings are applied if exist.

 ## Custom Settings